elina-kr/Educational-platform/README.md

 2. **Funnel Conversion Optimization**: The new payment screen was highly effective, significantly improving user engagement and revenue metrics.
 It is recommended to implement the new payment screen platform-wide, with a focus on further optimizing the user journey for mathematics courses.

+# Automation of work

+## Overview

+This project involves implementing a set of functions to automate the process of loading additional data, recalculating key metrics, and generating visualizations for an educational platform.
+These functions are essential for dynamically updating analysis when new data becomes available, ensuring that the metrics and insights remain current.

+## Goals

+1. **Automate Data Loading**:
+   - Implement a function to automatically load and merge data from an additional CSV file (`groups_add.csv`), handling potential differences in headers.

+2. **Recalculate Metrics**:
+   - Recalculate the previously identified metrics (Conversion Rate, ARPU, ARPPU) based on the newly loaded data.

+3. **Generate Visualizations**:
+   - Implement a function to create visualizations (bar plots) for the recalculated metrics, facilitating a clear comparison between user groups.

+## Implementation Details

+### 1. Preprocessing Function

+**Functionality**:
+- This function will preprocess the data by merging active student data with group assignments and payment data.
+- It will create a new column to indicate whether a user has made a payment and fill any missing revenue data with zeros.

+### 3. Data Loading Function

+**Functionality**:
+- This function will handle the loading of the additional data from `groups_add.csv`.
+- It will manage any discrepancies in headers, merge the additional data with the existing user group data, and then call the preprocessing and metrics calculation functions to update the metrics.

+### 4. Plotting Function

+**Functionality**:
+- This function will generate bar plots for the recalculated metrics, displaying CR, ARPU, and ARPPU for each user group.
+- The plots will provide a visual comparison, making it easier to interpret the impact of the new data on user behavior and revenue.

+## Results

+1. **Automated Data Loading**:
+   - The additional user data was successfully loaded and merged with the existing dataset, ensuring a seamless update of the metrics.

+2. **Metrics Recalculation**:
+   - The metrics were recalculated using the new, merged data, providing an up-to-date analysis of user behavior and revenue generation.

+3. **Visualization**:
+   - The generated plots clearly illustrated the differences in CR, ARPU, and ARPPU between the user groups, highlighting any changes resulting from the inclusion of the additional data.

+## Conclusion

+The implemented functions effectively automated the process of loading new data, recalculating metrics, and generating visualizations.
+This automation ensures that the analysis remains current and relevant, allowing for timely insights and decision-making based on the most recent data available.
+The visualizations provide an accessible means of interpreting the metrics, supporting a more informed evaluation of the platform's performance.

 ## Contact

 For any questions or additional information, please contact me at elina8kr@gmail.com.